xoors/design-guide/README.md

 + *Entity* is an object with an individual identity, e.g. Persons, Tasks.
 + *Value Objects* do not have their own identity, e.g. Gender, it makes sense only in the context of a specific 'Person' and therefore does not have an independent identity.
 + *Aggregates* are composite domain objects.
 They facilitate the handling of invariants and other conditions.
-An order, for instance, can be an aggregate of order lines.
-This can be used to ensure that an order from a new customer doesn't exceed a certain value.
-This is a condition that has to be fulfilled by calculating values from the order lines so that the order as *Aggregate* can control these conditions.
 + *Services* contains business logic.
 + *Repositories* serve to access all entities.
 Typically, there is persistent database behind repository.
 + *Factories* are mostly useful to generate complex domain objects.